-There were several ports of Gain Ground, naturally.
-The Genesis version was published in America by Renovation.
+There were several ports of Gain Ground.
+The Genesis version was ported by Sims and published in America by Renovation.
 Since there was no way to accurately scale the playing fields from the arcade version, this port shrinks the battlefield considerably.
 Even though it feels cramped compared to the arcade version, it actually helps the pace of the game quite a bit, especially when you need to move multiple characters to the exit.

 There are also 10 completely new levels in the Genesis version – the added Modern Epoch takes place in the streets of the city, with one stage being inside of an arcade.
 There is also a “Hard Mode“ which starts you off with all twenty characters.
 The Genesis version is also included on the Sega Genesis Collection for the PS2 and PSP, and Sonic’s Ultimate Genesis Collection for the PS3 and Xbox 360.

-Sega also released a port for the Master System, which obviously has some vastly scaled back graphics and some choppy animations.
-However, many of the levels are unique, and some of the character abilities have been changed around, so it’s worth playing just to see something new.
+Sega also released a port for the Master System, again ported by Sims, which obviously has some vastly scaled back graphics and some choppy animations.
+However, many of the levels are changed, and some of the character abilities have been changed around.
+There are only ten character types, with the first player controlling all male characters, and the second controlling all female, though functionally, their counterparts are identical.
+There are also ten brand new levels that take place inside of the Gain Ground system.
+Despite the technical downgrades, it’s worth playing just to see something new.

 NEC Avenue also ported Gain Ground to the PC Engine Super CD under the title Gain Ground SX.
-Other than the excellent redbook audio soundtrack, there’s really nothing that takes advantage of the CD format.
+(The “SX” stands for “Scroll Extra”.)
+Other than the excellent redbook audio soundtrack courtesy of T’s Music, there’s really nothing that takes advantage of the CD format.
 In spite of this, it’s probably one of the best ports of Gain Ground.
 In order to faithfully recreate the levels, the action has been zoomed in, and the screen now scrolls up and down.
 All of the characters move and fire slightly faster, plus many of the enemies are a bit easier.